 - Inside the answering system, transferring the call to an employee extension or ACD queue, or

-- To a completely different PBX phone systems, such as a remote branch office or a different business.
+- To a completely different PBX phone system, such as a remote branch office or a different business.

 A VirtualPBX user can have up to 4 phone numbers associated with their extension and each phone number can be set to ring for a different amount of time before the system tries the next number.
 A call routed to a cell phone overseas, for example, can be given more time for pickup than a call to a domestic land line, or support calls can be set to try an agent for a longer period of time than a sales call.